Sam Taylor-Johnson: Early life

 Samantha Taylor-Wood was born in Croydon, London.
 Her father, David, left the family when she was nine.
 Her mother, Geraldine, is a yoga teacher and astrologist.
 She has a younger sister, Ashley, and a maternal half-brother, Kristian.

-Taylor-Johnson grew up near Streatham Common in south London until her parents' divorce.
+Taylor-Wood grew up near Streatham Common in south London until her parents' divorce.
 The family then moved into an old schoolhouse in Jarvis Brook in East Sussex, and Samantha went to Beacon Community College.
 She later attended Goldsmiths, University of London.